Secondary Education

 About

 Secondary education is a major in which University students learn to teach middle and high school students in specific subject areas.
 Students are prepared for state licensure exams that they must pass to earn teaching positions.
-Secondary education programs include: biology, chemistry, citizenship with history or political science, communication, English, French, general science, German, Latin, mathematics, physics and Spanish.
+Secondary education programs include: Biology, Citizenship with History, English, Mathematics and Physics.

 Five Reasons to Choose Scranton for Secondary Education